Table of contents

 When it comes to cryptocurrency, there is no federal law in the US aimed at regulating crypto exchange or storage.
 However, businesses that are “money transmitters” fall under FinCEN regulation and have to register as “money services business” and comply with BSA and AML requirements.
 So, keep that in mind when you build your own e-wallet.

-Build your own e-wallet: make security your top priority
+Make security your top priority

 When you build your own e-wallet, there are three significant security precautions you have to implement.
 They are multiple-factor authentication, data backups, and how your users should and should not interface with the technology.